Guiding couples as they navigate the transition to parenthood.

 Understanding a doula’s fee:

-Experienced doulas in around Australia) typically charge anywhere between $800 and $1500plus for a ‘standard support’ package.
-This ‘standard’ package often includes 2 prenatal visits, labour/birth support and 1 postnatal visit.
+Experienced doulas around Australia typically charge anywhere between $900 and $2000 plus for a ‘standard support’ package.
+This standard package often includes 2 prenatal visits, labour/birth support and 1 postnatal visit.
 The price range mostly depends on their level of training, experience and any other qualifications or skills that they incorporate into their work.
 Trainee doulas are often limited to a small renumeration only.

 “You are a birth helper: you are assisting at someone else’s birth.
 Do good without show or fuss.
 Facilitate what is happening rather than you think ought to be happening.